Sheltered, wooded paths and open fields

 - Go through the gate and turn right, keeping to the right-hand boundary of the field with the hedge on the right.
 Skirt the field and follow the hedge round as it veers left.

 - You soon reach a gap in the hedge just after a small stream.
-The post suggests you go straight across the field, but the last time we were there it had been ploughed up, so the best route is to turn slightly right and then turn left keeping the boundary of the field on your right.
-Continue slightly uphill with the field on your left and the hedgerow and ditch on your right.
+The post suggests you go straight across the field, but the last time we were there it had been ploughed up, so the best route is to turn slightly to your right and then turn left keeping the boundary of the field on your right.
+Continue slightly uphill heading south-west with the field on your left and the hedgerow on your right.

-- After five minutes, depending on the season, you may notice the path heading diagonally to the left through the crops towards a beech tree at the edge of the wood.
-Alternatively, you can continue skirting the boundary of the field keeping the field on your left and the hedgerow, ditch, and woods on your right, until you come to the corner of the woods.
+- After five minutes, depending on the season, you may notice the path heading diagonally uphill to the left through the crops towards a beech tree at the edge of the wood.
+Alternatively, you can continue skirting the boundary of the field keeping the field on your left and the hedgerow and woods on your right, until you come to the corner of the woods.
 Here you can walk through a gap in the boundary of the field and continue walking with the woodland on your right.

 - At this point you will see the Brookmans Park transmitter to the south.
 Look back for excellent views over to Wildhill and Essendon.
-Keep walking, heading to a point slightly to the right of the distant transmitter mast until you reach a gate and broken gate leading out to Grubbs Lane.
+Keep walking, heading south-west to a point slightly to the right of the distant transmitter mast until you reach a gate leading out to Grubbs Lane.

 - Turn right here and walk single file and against the traffic for less than a tenth of a mile.

 - Soon after you past Westfield Lodge, look out for a footpath sign on the right pointing through the hedgerow and leading into a field.

-- Take this footpath (Hatfield footpath 82) and cross the fields walking diagonally left as the path goes through the crops heading to the left of the pylon and under the power lines.
+- Take this footpath (Hatfield footpath 82) and cross the fields walking diagonally left as the path cuts through the crops heading to the left of the pylon and under the power lines.
 The path then continues diagonally left through another field of crops heading towards the woods and a wooden post with a yellow arrow.